 The Wetland Stewards Program is a hands-on, experiential wetland science after-school program with a mentoring component.
-The Program has now (2012–13) been expanded to enroll nine Pajaro Valley High School interns.
-Throughout the school year, these Wetland Steward interns are trained in indoor and outdoor classrooms by the Watch’s education staff, by visiting scientists and experts, and through the Stewards’ own mentoring of younger students: The Stewards help lead visiting elementary and middle-school groups through outdoor inquiry-based activities.
+The Program has was expanded in 2012 to enroll nine Pajaro Valley High School interns each academic year.
+Throughout the school year, the Wetland Steward interns are trained in indoor and outdoor classrooms by the Watch’s education staff, by visiting scientists and experts, and through the Stewards’ own mentoring of younger students: The Stewards help lead visiting elementary and middle-school groups through outdoor inquiry-based activities.
 They develop leadership skills and serve as positive role models to the younger students as they explore the wonders of the wetlands right outside the Watch’s home, the WERC.

 Click to read about the Program’s Goals and Objectives.